JetBrains/guide/site/dotnet/tutorials/solution-wide-analysis/fixing-warnings-errors/index.md

 The <kbd>Alt+Enter</kbd> menu is the gateway to a lot of ReSharper and Rider functionality, including applying quick fixes for code inspections.

-If your keyboard caret is placed on a piece of code and you see a yellow or red light bulb (💡), you can find out about the inspection and potential resolutions by pressing <kbd>Alt+Enter</kbd>, which brings up a menu with quick fixes (at the top), other actions that apply in the current context, and information about the inspection that was triggered.
+If your keyboard caret is placed on a piece of code and you see a yellow or red light bulb (💡), you can find out about the inspection and potential resolutions by pressing <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (VS Windows/Linux), which brings up a menu with quick fixes (at the top), other actions that apply in the current context, and information about the inspection that was triggered.

 In the following example, a non-nullable property in C# is not initialized.
 ReSharper and Rider offer quick fixes to initialize it from a constructor, change it to being nullable, suppress the warning in code, and more: